AkshatArora7/NOTES/readme.md

 ### Anchors
 Anchors are special characters in Regex that define the position of a pattern in a string.
 There are two types:

-The caret ^ anchor: This matches the start of a line or string.
-When placed at the beginning of a Regex pattern, it matches the pattern only if it appears at the start of a line or string.

-The dollar sign $ anchor: This matches the end of a line or string.
-When placed at the end of a Regex pattern, it matches the pattern only if it appears at the end of a line or string.

-Anchors can be used to make sure that a pattern only matches in specific positions in a string, which can help to make Regex patterns more precise and prevent unwanted matches.
+In the regex, the ^ and $ symbols are anchors.
+The ^ symbol matches the start of the string and the $ symbol matches the end of the string.
+Together, they ensure that the regex matches the entire string and not just a part of it.

 ### Quantifiers
 In Regex, quantifiers are special characters that determine the number of times a character or group should occur.
 They specify how many times a character or group should be matched, and can help to make a search pattern more precise.
 There are several quantifiers in Regex, including: